DimGeo5/Python_Projects/README.md

 #### About
-These projects were completed as exercises from Udemy Python course "100 Days of Code: The Complete Python Pro Bootcamp" , by Dr. Angela Yu.
+These projects were completed as exercises from the Udemy Python course "100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu.